google/aqt/aqt/g3doc/README.md

 AQT is a rather quickly evolving project with a wide variety of users.
 When we do a refactoring that affects other project, we will do our best to update all of google3 code.

-If you'd like your project to be officially supported please provide
+If you'd like your project to be officially supported please consider:

-- Tests that we can add to our AQT presubmit.
+- Provide some basic tests that we can add to AQT presubmit.
 Here is [an example](http://google3/third_party/py/aqt/METADATA;l=51;rcl=596716629).
 - Add `mdb-group:aqt-buildcops` line to `OWNERS` of your project.
 This will be used *only* for the AQT maintenance CLs.

-If that recipe is infeasible for some reason, please contact `lew`.
+If that recipe is infeasible for some reason, please contact `lew@`.

 ## How to use AQT in Pax